feedhenry/fh-openshift-templates/README.md

     brew install ssed
     alias sed='ssed'

+Note: If you want to deploy the core cluster to a remote openshift instance, the `local.feedhenry.io` addresses in `scripts/core/variables.sh` need to change to reflect the DNS address of your cluster (e.g. osm.skunkhenry.com)

 * Ensure you're logged in to OpenShift with `oc` inside the `rhel_openshift3` VM, then paste the following (change the value of the project name in the first line if necessary):